1. Google Maps

 Google is a relatively new player in the world of online mapping, but wow.
 The detail and accuracy of Google's road maps is unparalleled, which is particularly helpful if you'd like to plot a scenic route rather than driving Interstates.
 Use Google's detailed maps to help you navigate New England's twists and turns.
 And click "Street View" for amazing, street-level visuals that can help you to effectively pinpoint landmarks and locations.
 Google has made continuous improvements since introducing its mapping tool.
 There's rarely a need to type an entire address: Google seemingly knows where I want to go.
 When I had an Android phone and relied on Google Maps frequently for navigation, I was amazed by the intuitiveness of the directions function.

 On the Web since 1996, MapQuest is still one of the standard-bearers in online driving directions and a site I sometimes turn to when I need to find my way.
 Getting driving directions is as simple as entering starting and ending addresses.
 The directions generated are easy to follow, and I've found them to be mostly accurate.
 MapQuest's driving time estimates can be a bit generous at times: You may arrive faster than indicated.
-Print your directions, share them on Facebook, email them or transfer them to a cell phone... even send them straight to your car if you have OnStar or SYNC.
+Print your directions, share them on Facebook, email them or transfer them to a cell phone... even send them to your Garmin GPS or straight to your car if you have OnStar or SYNC.
 MapQuest offers a free map app for your iPhone or Android device, too.
 I prefer MotionX-GPS Drive for navigation on my iPhone, but the price of the less reliable MapQuest app is right!
 So, I have it installed as a backup.

 The free driving directions that you can get from Yahoo! are good and, in fact, I sometimes compare the directions I get from both Google Maps and Yahoo! before setting out on a trip.
 I'm not crazy about the printing layout for Yahoo!'s directions.
 And, on the whole, I think that Google tends to find the more direct route and that MapQuest is far superior, too.
 It's not a bad idea, though, to compare options, particularly if your destination is unfamiliar or the route prone to traffic congestion.